BradLarson/GPUImage/README.md

   - *excludeCirclePoint*: The center of the circular area being excluded from the blur
   - *excludeBlurSize*: The size of the area between the blurred portion and the clear circle

+- **GPUImageTiltShiftFilter**: A simulated tilt shift lens effect
+  - *blurSize*: A multiplier for the size of the out-of-focus blur, ranging from 0.0 on up, with a default of 2.0
+  - *topFocusLevel*: The normalized location of the top of the in-focus area in the image, this value should be lower than bottomFocusLevel, default 0.4
+  - *bottomFocusLevel*: The normalized location of the bottom of the in-focus area in the image, this value should be higher than topFocusLevel, default 0.6
+  - *focusFallOffRate*: The rate at which the image gets blurry away from the in-focus region, default 0.2

 - **GPUImageBoxBlurFilter**: A hardware-accelerated 9-hit box blur of an image

 ### Blending modes ###